The First Coordinated Rescue Effort Between Lifesaving Services in Rescuing Survivors of the Metis Near Watch Hill Lighthouse

 Up until the early 1900’s, Lifesaving services were divided into three branches; the Lifesaving Service, the Lighthouse Service, and the Revenue Cutter Service.
 Where the lighthouse keepers and their assistants were only allowed to attempt rescues near the proximity of the lighthouse, lifesaving stations, and their “surfmen” as they were called, under the Lifesaving Service, covered a more vast area and could assist a larger number of distressed survivors on a wreck a distance from the shore.
 They were more mobile and were specifically trained in their ability to rescue survivors.
 Both the Lighthouse and Lifesaving branches were responsible under the US Lighthouse Service.
 The Revenue Cutter Service was initially involved in rescue efforts only on those wrecks out in open waters, and as patrol vessels for shipping and trade, and in searching for pirates.
 This event of the collision between the steamer Metis and the Schooner the Nettie Cushing involved the first coordination of all three of these branches of rescue service.

 As with most lighthouses, although Watch Hill Lighthouse guided many vessels and their crews in fair and inclement weather, shipwrecks still occurred in the area.
-Unfortunately, two of the worst maritime disasters occurred near Watch Hill Lighthouse, the sinking of the Larchmont, and the collision between the Nettie Cushing and the Metis described below.
+Unfortunately, two of the worst maritime disasters occurred near Watch Hill Lighthouse, the collision of the Larchmont and the Harry P. Knowlton, and the collision between the Nettie Cushing and the Metis described below.
 From these incidents, however, came about special safety procedures and regulations that are used today.

 Collision Between the Schooner Nettie Cushing and the Steamer Metis